 To contact any of the Governors — please email Stephen Withers Green (Secretary to the Governors) and your message will be forwarded appropriately.

 Chris Jones OSE, Chair

 After graduating from Cambridge University, Chris spent 20 years in the advertising industry during which time he became the worldwide Chair and Chief Executive Officer of J Walter Thompson Co.
 He was the youngest person and first non-American to hold this position in the company’s 140-year history.
 In 2001, after serious illness, Chris retired from the advertising business.
 He left New York City in 2002 and returned to live in England.
 He now has a wide range of business and not-for-profit interests.
-Chris became Chair in 2017, having become a Governor in 1995 and previously being Chair of the General Purposes Committee.
+Chris became a Governor in 1995 and previously held the role of Chair of the General Purposes Committee before he took on the role of Chair of Governors in 2017.

 Caroline works as a Human Resources business partner for Oxfordshire County Council.
 She is also a lay member sitting on employment tribunals.
 She has close associations with Teddies as her husband taught at the school for over 20 years and their three children are all OSE.
 Educated at St Albans Girls’ Grammar School and Bath University, Caroline is a keen hockey player and represents England Masters.
 She became a Governor in 2014.